techidaily/site-games-able/source/_posts/fix-your-faulty-ps4-joystick-a-comprehensive-troubleshooting-guide.md

 ## DualShock 4 Hardware Fix Options

  Like most hardware, DualShock 4 controllers have a one-year warranty.
-If you bought your PS4 controller within the last year and it's still not working after all the above tips, you should visit[PlayStation's Repairs page](https://repairs.playstation.com/) to put in a request for repair on your controller.
+If you bought your PS4 controller within the last year and it's still not working after all the above tips, you should visit [PlayStation's Repairs page](https://repairs.playstation.com/) to put in a request for repair on your controller.

  If your PS4 controller isn't working in a game, one of its buttons could be stuck and thus overriding the others.
 Some people have fixed this by smacking the controller against their leg or a table.
 While this might free up anything stuck inside your controller, take care not to hit it too hard and cause further issues.

- Be sure that you haven't[remapped your PS4 controller buttons](https://www.makeuseof.com/tag/how-to-remap-buttons-on-your-ps4-for-improved-control/) , either inside a certain game or at the system level.
+ Be sure that you haven't [remapped your PS4 controller buttons](https://www.makeuseof.com/tag/how-to-remap-buttons-on-your-ps4-for-improved-control/) , either inside a certain game or at the system level.
 This might cause you to think your PS4 controller is faulty when it's just an option you've changed.

  Otherwise, you can attempt hardware fixes on your own by opening your controller.
 If you've gotten this far and still can't fix the problem, chances are that something inside your controller is jammed or disconnected.
 But depending on the specific issue, this may be difficult or impossible.
 We recommend speaking to a local repair technician if you don't feel comfortable doing this yourself.